-Seattle, November 30, 2021 – The past few weeks have seen a resurgence in cruise demand, with travellers eager to resume vacations at sea.
-New research from Expedia Group, in partnership with Environics Analytics, reveals the characteristics and preferences of post-pandemic cruise travellers between mid-2021 and early 2022.
+Seattle, November 30, 2021 – The past few weeks have seen a resurgence in cruise demand, with travelers eager to resume vacations at sea.
+New research from Expedia Group, in collaboration with Environics Analytics, reveals the characteristics and preferences of post-pandemic cruise travelers between mid-2021 and early 2022.

-Expedia Group data indicates that there has been more than a 20% month on month increase in demand in Canadian cruise searches for travel in Q4 2021 and Q1 2022.1 Additional demographics research by Environics Analytics measured a sample of approximately 3,000 post-pandemic ‘early adopters’, defined as having booked trips after March 1, 2021 that depart between July 1, 2021 and March 31, 2022.
-Findings revealed that passengers making up the largest group have a propensity to be upper-middle income Americans aged 65 or older, an encouraging sign for the cruise industry as its key customer segment is clearly eager to return to the seas.
+Expedia Group data indicates that there has been a 25% increase in U.S. cruise searches on its sites since the CDC announced it is lifting travel restrictions.1 Additional demographics research by Environics Analytics measured a sample of approximately 3,000 post-pandemic ‘early adopters’, defined as having booked trips after March 1, 2021 that depart between July 1, 2021 and March 31, 2022.
+Findings revealed that passengers making up the largest group have a propensity to be upper-middle income Americans aged 65 or older.

-Expedia Group search data for Canada also showed that the Caribbean (40%), the Bahamas (5%), Mexico (5%), and Europe (5%) accounted for nearly 75% of all Canadian searches.2 In a year-over-year comparison, the Caribbean remains the most sought-after destination for North American cruise travellers.
+Expedia Group search data for US cruise searches showed that the Caribbean (30%), the Bahamas (15%), Mexico (10%), and Europe (5%) accounted for nearly 60% of all U.S. searches in the weeks following the CDC announcement.2 In a year-over-year comparison, the Caribbean remains the most sought-after destination for U.S. cruise travelers.

 Publicist, Development Counsellors International